makyo/writing/work/claw17/disappearance/index.md

 No surprise that news spreads fast, I guess.

 I've started painting again, too.
 Starry Night has a drop ceiling and each tile is painted a different color.
-After I mentioned having been a painter in my "past life", Stefan, the owner, perked up and sent me home with a blank tile with a few crusty tubes of acrylic and a brush that hadn't been used in a while.
+After I mentioned having been a painter in my "past life", Stefan, the owner, perked up and sent me home with a blank tile, along with a few crusty tubes of acrylic and a brush that hadn't been used in a while.

 "Go nuts," he said, and so I did.
 Background of green and a symmetrical tree in black, limbs splitting into branches that became whisker-thin toward the edges of the tile.
 The leaves were vague suggestions of white that broke the symmetry.
 An idea of a tree.
 Just the type of stuff I painted up until four months ago.